Job Market Paper

 Working Papers

-- Learning from International Trade: Asymmetric Cultural Transmission and Gender Discrimination
+- Learning from International Trade: Asymmetric Cultural Transmission and Gender Discrimination (with Jiatong Zhong), Reject and Resubmit at Economic Modelling

 Abstract: In this paper, I propose that international trade helps alleviate gender discrimination.
 With imperfect information on workers’ ability, there is statistical discrimination towards female workers.
 Through international trade, culture transmits asymmetrically between firms located in countries with different gender cultures.
 This cultural transmission benefits women because it transmits only in one direction from more gender-equal cultures to less gender-equal cultures.
 I prove this by linking the Customs data to the Industrial Firms data of China in 2004, and find that Chinese firms trading with more gender-equal cultures hire a higher fraction of female workers and enjoy higher profits.
 Similar patterns are not found in Chinese firms trading with less gender-equal cultures.
 The impact of cultural transmission goes beyond the firms engaged in international trade to have spillover effects onto purely domestic firms.
 Comparing across skill groups, cultural transmission benefits high-skill female workers more.